 Wilkinson Family Foundation Inc (WFF) is a 501(c)(3) non-profit corporation headquartered in Bozeman, Montana.
 WFF promotes and supports education in El Salvador.
 Working across a spectrum of public and private schools, a juvenile detention center and an island literacy center, our work ensures a quality education for the children of impoverished communities and broken neighborhoods.
 With education and mentoring these children graduate from high school and often attend university or trade schools.
+In the Fall of 2019, two Siloe students became our first university graduates.
 These students are then able to obtain self-supporting employment in their country and also become beacons of hope for future students in their communities.
 Economic self-sufficiency counteracts the lure of gangs and provides hope for a future in their own country.

 WFF projects include establishing and supporting libraries, providing resources and awareness of STEM (Science, Technology, Engineering, and Mathematics), renovating educational spaces as needed and providing Professional Development to teachers and staff.
 WFF is committed to spending 100% of your donations on educational projects and initiatives.

 Mission Statement: Wilkinson Family Foundation will promote education in Central America to enable citizens and countries to become economically and socially viable